Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in Section

 We consider the interaction effects of model class and shift patterns, and the nonlinear effects of the radius in the ambiguity set in the linear regression \eqref{eq:lr-model} and provide results in Tables~\ref{tab:linear-analysis-aug} and~\ref{tab:linear-analysis-aug2}.
-We include three more variables: $\text{Radius}^2$ as the nonlinear effect of the radius in the ambiguity set, XGB-$Y|X$-ratio and NN-$Y|X$-ratio as interaction terms between the model class and shift patterns, with full definitions in \Cref{tab:var_def}.
-We also change the dependent variable to the performance gap~\eqref{eq:src-tgt-acc-def} in~\eqref{eq:lr-model} while keeping all these independent variables in \Cref{tab:var_def} to understand the effects of robust models against distribution shifts and report results in Tables~\ref{tab:linear-analysis-aug-gap} and~\ref{tab:linear-analysis-aug-gap-worst}.
+We provide full definitions of variables in \Cref{tab:var_def} and include three categories of variables: $\text{Radius}^2$ as the nonlinear effect of the radius in the ambiguity set, interaction terms between the model class and shift patterns, and interaction terms between the model class and robustness radius in \Cref{tab:var_def2}.
+We also change the dependent variable to the performance gap~\eqref{eq:src-tgt-acc-def} in~\eqref{eq:lr-model} while keeping all these independent variables in \Cref{tab:var_def} to understand the effects of robust models against distribution shifts and report results in Table~\ref{tab:linear-analysis-aug-gap}.